Edinburgh Art Festival

 The Edinburgh Art Festival is an annual visual arts festival, held in Edinburgh, Scotland, during August and coincides with the Edinburgh International and Fringe festivals.
 The Art Festival was established in 2004, and receives public funding from Creative Scotland.
 In 2022, Kim McAleese was appointed Festival Director, succeeding Sorcha Carey (2011 - 2021).
+Eleanor Taylor (Programme) and Elle Haswell (Civic) curate the festival.
 Carey is now Director at Collective, Edinburgh.

 Historical background

 The Edinburgh International Festival began in 1947, and significant visual art exhibitions were included in the early years.
-Exhibitions included the French artists Pierre Bonnard and Édouard Vuillard in 1948; a retrospective of the three Scottish Colourists, Samuel Peploe, Francis Cadell and Leslie Hunter in 1949; and Rembrandt in 1950.
+Exhibitions included the French artists Pierre Bonnard and Édouard Vuillard in 1948; a retrospective of the three Scottish Colourists, Samuel Peploe, Francis Cadell and Leslie Hunter in 1949; And Rembrandt in 1950.
 Thereafter, there was acknowledgement from the Festival authorities that the visual arts needed to be more "emphatically represented" in the Festival itself, and a series of partnerships was forged between the Festival Society and the then Arts Council of Great Britain, the Royal Museum of Scotland, the National Galleries of Scotland, the University of Edinburgh and the Royal Scottish Academy.
 With a few exceptions, these looked beyond the art of Scotland and contributed to a declared part of the Festival's international aims.
 Not only did the exhibitions bring the works of foreign artists to Scotland, they cultivated an interest in Scotland amongst wealthy collectors and patrons from around the world.

 From 1966, the visual arts existed outside the programme of the Edinburgh Festival, presented instead across a wide range of organisations, from the city's permanent galleries to artist-led initiatives.
 This left many galleries with no visible profile in August, a time when they were programming substantial exhibitions.